leanprover/fp-lean/functional-programming-lean/src/monad-transformers/transformers.md

 Writing the monad instance reveals a difficulty.
 Based on the types, `pure` should use `pure` from the underlying monad `m` together with `some`.
 Just as `bind` for `Option` branches on the first argument, propagating `none`, `bind` for `OptionT` should run the monadic action that makes up the first argument, branch on the result, and then propagate `none`.
-These concerns yield the following definition, which Lean does not accept:
+Following this sketch yields the following definition, which Lean does not accept:
 ```lean
 {{#example_in Examples/MonadTransformers/Defs.lean firstMonadOptionT}}
 ```